 BLACK WOMEN'S EXPERIENCES OF WORKING IN SCIENCE, TECHNOLOGY, ENGINEERING, & MATHEMATICS IN UK HIGHER EDUCATION INSTITUTES

 The research project explores (in)visibility, (in)equity and access to higher education (HE) science, technology, engineering and mathematics (STEM) from the perspective of Black women of African and Caribbean descent, at PhD level and above, engaged in HE STEM.
-The study seeks to investigate two parts of the same story: 1) being a woman working in HE STEM, 2) being a women from African and Caribbean descent, within the BME category (to use white policy language), working in HE STEM.
+The study seeks to confront, head on, institutional racism, and its intersections with sexism and classism, and white supremacy in HE STEM, and universities more generally.
 Its aim is to create a space where resources can be developed, revised and shared so as to collectively build strategies for survival, resistance and transformation for Black women in higher education.
 The project also endeavours to support Black women currently journeying though the undergraduate and masters framework of science, and Black girls who are considering a career in STEM.

 If you would like to participate, you can take part in an in-depth conversation.
 These are conducted face-to-face in a place where you feel comfortable, or via Skype.
 These conversations are about providing a space for Black women to talk about their experiences in academic science, and the journey they took to enter academic science.
 My research opposes prejudice in all forms; it challenges the persistence and perpetuation of prejudice within the educational and institutional framework.
 Its purpose is one of nurture, respect and alliance.
 My focus is on life stories, as told to me, by the women who choose to collaborate in the research.